mathiasbynens/dotfiles/readme.md

-# Paul's dotfiles.. a fork of mathias's..
+# Paul's dotfiles.

-[mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome. go read it. this repo is mostly for me but you're welcome to make suggestions.
-But Mathias's is the project to fork.
-I'm mostly catching up to @mathiasbynens, @cowboy, and @gf3.
+[mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome. go read it.

+This repo is mostly for me but you're welcome to make suggestions.
+Mathias's is the project to fork.
+I'm mostly catching up to him, @cowboy, and @gf3.

 ## Installation